PERCY DRAPER 1887–1915

 Buried Hooge Crater Cemetery, Belgium

-Age 3, living, with father Daniel, a groom and gardener, mother Mary and brothers Ernest 4 and George 1 in Scarrington.
+Age 3, living, with father Daniel, a groom and gardener, mother Mary and brothers Ernest 4 and George 1 in Scarrington, Nottinghamshire.

-Age 13 living with father Daniel, gardener, mother Mary, brothers Ernest 14, a house boy, George 11 and sisters Mabel 8 and Lilian 3 in Culverthorpe.
-He is employed as a farm worker.
+Age 13, a farm worker, living with father Daniel, gardener, mother Mary, brothers Ernest 14, a house boy, George 11 and sisters Mabel 8 and Lilian 3 in Culverthorpe, Lincolnshire

 Military service before 1914